RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/PublicFreakout/comments/1nqigly/trump_rigged_election_points_to_erdogan_he_knows/ng74td8/

 You hate to admit the truth of how your brain gets exploited and you don't recognize that someone else noticed and that is Putin and Trump.
-Russia techniques you flock to compuslive and do not understand.
-No educaiton on how information warfare works.
+Russia techniques you flock to compulsive and do not understand.
+No education on how information warfare works.

 https://old.reddit.com/r/PublicFreakout/comments/1nqigly/trump_rigged_election_points_to_erdogan_he_knows/ng76hra/